nsayer/Evil_Simon/README.md

 randomized at every step during the player's turn.

 If you let Симон sit for 30 seconds waiting for a game to start, it will turn itself off.

+Симон keeps track of the high score for each level of difficulty and will let you know if you beat the previous record at the end of every (losing) game.
+To reset the high scores, hold down two buttons at once when Симон is off.
+It will wake up and begin blinking all 4 lights.
+Keep holding the buttons down for 10 seconds and when the lights start the normal "pulsing" pattern, the high scores have been reset.